Problem 5: Cost of production report – normal and abnormal loss

 In problem 5 (a) and (b):

-• the normal loss occurred at the end of process has been charged to good units transferred to finished goods store room.
+• The normal loss identified at the end of the process has been charged to good units transferred to the finished goods storeroom.

-• the abnormal loss occurred at the end of process has been charged to factory overhead.
+• The abnormal loss identified at the end of the process has been charged to factory overhead.

 Leave a comment